karlb/simplicity/web.md

 * Lightweight markdown ([smu](https://github.com/karlb/smu))
 * No templating
 * No dynamic content, just static files
-* Use existing Unix tools (make, optionally entr)
+* Use existing Unix tools (make, optionally [entr](http://eradman.com/entrproject/))

 When building files from sources, `make` (or [`mk`](http://doc.cat-v.org/bell_labs/mk/)) is a great general purpose solution.
-There's not reason I shouldn't reuse that tool and my knowledge about it when building static web sites.
+There's no reason I shouldn't reuse that tool and my knowledge about it when building static web sites.
 Writing a `Makefile` is done much faster than learning any of the existing static site builders, at least as long as you don't need 90% of their features.

 ## Downsides

+* No `<title>` tag
 * Current page is not highlighted
 * No "last change" information on each page